• Our Impact

 Lead defence counsel for Mr Assibey, Ralph Poku-Adusei, appealed to the court to maintain favourable bail conditions for his client, arguing that Mr Assibey had cooperated fully with investigators since the case began.

-He also asked the court to allow the former NSA boss to report to the National Intelligence Bureau (NIB) office in Kumasi instead of Accra for the time being.
+He also asked the court to allow his client to report to the National Intelligence Bureau (NIB) office in Kumasi instead of Accra for the time being.
 Mr Assibey, as part of his initial bail condition, was to report to the NIB twice a month (First and third Wednesdays).

 However, the Director of Public Prosecutions (DPP), Yvonne Atakora Obuobisa, opposed the request, arguing that since the prosecution was being conducted in Accra, the accused should continue reporting to the NIB office in the capital.